MICA-MNI/micapipe/docs/pages/05.mic2bids/index.rst

 From DICOMS to BIDS: ``mic2bids``
 ================================================

-This section was meant to be an example of how to organize a database from sorted *DICOMS* to `BIDS <https://bids.neuroimaging.io>`_.
-As dicom naming and sorting can be quite unique to each imaging protocol, the MRI sequence names and outputs must be adapted to be compatible with each dataset.
+This section illustrates of how to organize a database from sorted *DICOMS* to `BIDS <https://bids.neuroimaging.io>`_.
+As DICOM naming and sorting can be quite unique to each imaging protocol, MRI sequence names and outputs must be adapted to be compatible with each dataset.

 The first step starts by looking at the organization of the sorted *DICOMS* directory.
 You must identify the protocol names that you want to transform to *NIFTI*, and which will populate the BIDS directory.
 Let's suppose that your sorted *DICOMS* directory looks like the following: